JonayedMohiuddin/JonayedMohiuddin/README.md

 <img src = "/header.png">
-I am a math, physics and programming enthusiasist. </br>
+I am a programming, math and physics enthusiasist. </br>
 Here are some details about me ;)

 - 👨‍🔧 I’m currently working on : 404